-Who'd think that Frederick Yap, the entrepreneur behind fashion blogshop, Love, Bonito, would be somewhat of a lobster expert?
-The brains behind this crustacean-besotted restaurant and bar in Duxton, Pince & Pints is a great effort by the first time restaranteur.
-Because of the special restaurant theme (it's lobster by the way) there are only three dishes.
+Who'd think that Frederick Yap, the entrepreneur behind fashion blog shop, Love, Bonito, would be somewhat of a lobster expert?
+Because of the special restaurant theme (it's lobster by the way), there are only three dishes.
 Not like we're complaining.

 TRY All lobsters are sourced and flown in twice a week from Boston, Maine and Canada, kept happy in chilled tanks in a warehouse near Changi and bussed to the restaurant daily.
 Since we're about sandwiches here, let's talk about the lobster roll ($48).
 Yep we know it's pricey but the kitchen justifies the bill by packing a full lobster's worth of meat between its uncle baker sourced butter buns from a hawker in People's Park Complex.